-Multi-grip myoelectric upper limb prosthetics show promise for use by people with upper limb amputation, but the evidence is insufficient to support their routine adoption.
+The evidence on the use of multi-grip myoelectric upper limb prosthetics by people with upper limb difference remains insufficient to support their routine adoption.

-The relative merits of multi-grip myoelectric upper limb prosthetics as compared with other types of prosthetics for upper limb amputees is uncertain and their current use should be determined by individual patient requirements.
-Further research into the effectiveness of multi-grip myoelectric upper limb prosthetics is recommended, using validated measures of functional and quality of life outcomes.
+The benefits of multi-grip myoelectric upper limb prosthetics compared with other types of prosthetics for upper limb difference is uncertain, and their current use should be determined by individual patient requirements.

 Why was this topic appraised?

-This topic was suggested to HTW by the Welsh Health Specialised Services Committee.
+This is a re-assessment of these technologies, which HTW first assessed in 2019 (EAR014), and was originally suggested by the Welsh Health Specialised Services Committee.

 Plain language summary

-A prosthetic is an artificial limb that is made to replace the one lost.
-Myoelectric prosthetics are artificial limbs that use the electric signals from the users own muscles to work.
+Upper limb differences can involve the arms, hands, and fingers.
+A prosthetic is an artificial limb that is made to replace the one removed or missing.
+Myoelectric prosthetics are artificial limbs that use the electric signals from the user’s own muscles to work.
 These can be either single-grip or multi-grip.
-Multi-grip myoelectric prosthetics allow users to control each finger of the hand.
+Multi-grip myoelectric prosthetics allow users to control each finger of the hand separately.
 This allows the prosthetic to be used in more ways.